Last Updated on December 1, 2021 by worldoftravelswithkids

 - Write to the owner, and ask questions.
 This is not fail-safe: but ask a few questions and see if you get a rapport with the owner.
 If things are not feeling “right” via messages or email then we would take that as a message not to rent the place!

 - When you arrive, take good note of any damage.
 Take photos IMMEDIATELY.
 This is a MUST!
 We have been sent bills after our stay for things we supposedly broke.
 We were able to show photos and thus avoid paying for things that weren’t our responsibility.
-Of all the pros and cons of airbnb’s this can be one of the biggest cons.
-This is definitely a reason why staying in Airbnb’s can be less than perfect.
+Of all the pros and cons of Airbnb’s, this can be one of the biggest cons.
+This is definitely a reason why staying in an Airbnb can be less than perfect.

 - Insist on a check-out procedure with someone in person.
 Again, you can go through any issues then and there, just like you would at a hotel.
-Airbnb’s ARE different from hotels, you need to act responsibly or ethically – ‘fess up if you broke something!!!
-(Or think of the next person that might come and stay!)
+Airbnb’s ARE different from hotels, you need to act responsibly or ethically – ‘fess up if you broke something!
+Think of the next person that might come and stay!

-After writing the pros and cons of airbnb’s, it seems like we are focusing on the negative – but more just providing you with some ideas of how to get the best out of your Airbnb experience.
+After writing the pros and cons of Airbnb, it seems like we are focusing on the negative.
+However, we are more just providing you with some ideas of how to get the best out of your Airbnb experience.
 They are a bit of a gamble, but they have mostly paid off for us!

 More Family Travel Resources: